How Do You Choose A Business Broker Based On Their Success Rate With Selling Businesses Like Yours?

 Any broker or intermediary firm that's highly selective and takes on only the easiest clients, clients with highly attractive businesses and relatively low price aspirations, will obviously have a high success rate - 100% or near 100%.
 That's not a measure of how good the broker is!

 But that is quite often what you'll find among the better brokers.
-They'll only take you on if they see a very high probability of sale.
+They'll only take a business on if they see a very high probability of sale.

-At the other end of the scale you've got the mass market brokers like KBS (Knightsbridge), Intelligent Business Transfer, RTA, Blacks, National Business Sales etc. They take on anything and everything, even businesses highly unlikely to find a buyer.
+At the other end of the scale there are mass market brokers like KBS (Knightsbridge), Intelligent Business Transfer, RTA, Blacks, National Business Sales etc. They take on anything and everything, even businesses highly unlikely to find a buyer.
 In fact, many hand out highly exaggerated valuations to persuade the owners to sign up with them.
 As a result they could have on their books literally hundreds of businesses that are highly unlikely to ever sell.

-So the mass market brokers often have success rates of below 5%!
+The mass market brokers often have success rates of below 5%!
 Yes, 95% of the businesses some of them take on are doomed to sitting on the shelf and never finding a buyer.
-But that low success rate reflects the fact that these brokers aren't selective with what they take on so is not, in and of itself, an indication or how good or bad they are at selling businesses.
+But that low success rate reflects the fact that these brokers aren't selective with what they take on.
+So it is not, in and of itself, an indication or how good or bad they are at selling businesses.

 Note: Having a sub 5% success rate doesn't stop some of these brokers from claiming that they sell most of the businesses they take on!
 They may even quote an 83.4% success rate.